-Participants clearly articulated the economic origins of student unease - tracing it to the 2007-2008 arising from the burden of student loans repayment, and cost of living pressures236 are significant.
+Participants clearly articulated the economic origins of student unease - tracing it to the 2007-2008 Global Financial Crash (GFC).
+They reported that the subsequent financial pressures on students arising from the burden of student loans repayment, and cost of living pressures236 are significant.
+Additionally, there is evidence of falling employability for those with only a Bachelor's degree.